03 Sep Day 1: Lago Atitlan Trek – The toughest day

 After an hour of tough descent along a ridge-line, it was time for a lunch of veggie sandwiches and a much needed break.

 We watched local men and horse carrying amounts of wood on their back that made mine hurt just looking at them.
-And I saw where they we coming from and where they were headed… The same way we were, the same way that soaked my shirt in sweat, the same way that was difficult for us with expensive hiking gear with 1/3 of the weight.
+And I saw where they were coming from and where they were headed… The same way we were, the same way that soaked my shirt in sweat, the same way that was difficult for us with expensive hiking gear with 1/3 of the weight.
 All they were equipped with was a rope around the wood and strap across their forehead.

 The afternoon past relativity easily until we got to the road to town… The last hour of the hike felt like a death march.
 It wasn’t so much the current road but the culmination of the day.